monksinha/Pacman-Contest/pacman-contest/Wiki.md

 #### A* Heuristic Search
 1. Improve the selection of entry points for both attacker and defender to avoid deadlock.
 2. Our current agent does not consider eating capsule proactively, as we do not know if it is worth giving priority to capsule over food.
 We need to think further about the logic of eating capsule.
-3. Consider other suitable heuristics.
+3. Consider other suitable heuristics and possible goals.
-4. Add more condition judgement.
+4. Add more condition judgement, espcially for our defensive agent.

 #### Monte Carlo Tree Search
 1. Redesign the weights and features or use other ways to evaluate rewards